MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

-# Transpiling
+# TypeScript

-Examples of transpiling from TypeScript to plain JS or ES6 to older ES5 JS for compatibility.
+Example of transpiling from TypeScript to plain JS.

 ## Packages used